-Amanda-Clearcreek Local School District Receives Auditor of State Award
+Amanda-Clearcreek Local School District Receives Consecutive Auditor of State Award

-A recent financial audit on Amanda-Clearcreek Local Schools by the Auditor of States office has returned a clean audit report.
-Amanda-Clearcreeks excellent record keeping has earned it the Auditor of State Award.
+A recent financial audit on Amanda-Clearcreek Local Schools by the Auditor of State's office has returned a clean audit report for fiscal year ended 2018.

 Our Treasurer’s Office works with District Administration, Staff and the Board of Education to provide sound resource management and financial leadership for Amanda-Clearcreek Schools.